TencentARC/Moto/README.md

 To this end, we introduce <b>Moto</b>, which converts video content into latent <b>Mo</b>tion <b>To</b>ken sequences by a Latent Motion Tokenizer, learning a bridging "language" of motion from videos in an unsupervised manner.
 We pre-train Moto-GPT through motion token autoregression, enabling it to capture diverse visual motion knowledge.
 After pre-training, Moto-GPT demonstrates the promising ability to produce semantically interpretable motion tokens, predict plausible motion trajectories, and assess trajectory rationality through output likelihood.
 To transfer learned motion priors to real robot actions, we implement a co-fine-tuning strategy that seamlessly bridges latent motion token prediction and real robot control.
-Extensive experiments show that the fine-tuned Moto-GPT exhibits superior robustness and efficiency on robot manipulation benchmarks, underscoring its effectiveness in transferring knowledge from video data to downstream visual manipulations.
+Extensive experiments show that the fine-tuned Moto-GPT exhibits superior robustness and efficiency on robot manipulation benchmarks, underscoring its effectiveness in transferring knowledge from video data to downstream visual manipulation tasks.

 ## 🛠️Quick Start